-Project efforts will result in a national protected area system better equipped to include and conserve currently under-represented ecosystems (mountain meadows steppe, high mountain sub-Alpine, high mountain Alpine) and associated species.
-Project investment will be in community areas to improve management of productive landscapes while helping to promote connectivity and alleviate poverty.
+Project efforts resulted in a national protected area system better equipped including and conserving under-represented ecosystems (mountain meadows steppe, high mountain sub-Alpine, high mountain Alpine) and associated species.
+Project investment was in community areas improving management of productive landscapes while helping to promote connectivity and alleviate poverty.

-- The development of a management plan, a land use plan and a support zone economic development plan to support the establishment and management of proposed Gnishik protected area
+- The a management plan, a land use plan and a support zone economic development plan for supporting the establishment and management of the Gnishik Protected Area

-- The improvement of human and technical capacities for Protected Area management
+- Improved human and technical capacities for Protected Landscape management

 - Improved livelihoods of communities through participatory planning processes